danielkinguk/nmrg-zsm-session/agenda.md

-- Introduction by ZSM, Diego
+## Introduction by ETSI ZSM
+Diego

-- Introduction by NMRG, Laurent/Jerome
+## Introduction by NMRG
+Laurent/Jerome

-- A view of NDT from ZSM, Fernando
+## A view of NDT from ZSM
+Fernando

 - A view of NDT from NMRG side, Qin